JasperHof/JasperHof.github.io/_docs/input.md

 ...
 ```
 There is no option to select a subset of covariates, all covariates will be used.
 Therefore, the user should make a separate covariate file in case not all covariates should be included in analysis.

+Note that if a covariate is NA, its value is replaced by the mean.

 <a id="gene"></a>